Sirishagosula/InstagramClone/README.md

 # InstagramClone
 https://sirishagosula.github.io/InstagramClone/
-A static instagram landing page using HTML and CSS Deployed using githubpages
+A static instagram landing page using HTML and CSS is deployed using githubpages